-The Southern California Education and Research Center prides itself on the number and variety of interdisciplinary opportunities provided for our trainees.
-Our trainees are typically UCLA and UCI graduate students from the Industrial Hygiene, Occupational Health Nursing, Occupational Medicine, and Epidemiology disciplines but we welcome students from all areas.
+The Southern California Education and Research Center prides itself on the number and variety of interdisciplinary opportunities provided for our trainees to learn about the field of occupational health.
+Our trainees are typically UCLA and UCI graduate students from the Industrial Hygiene, Occupational Health Nursing, Occupational Medicine, and Epidemiology programs but we welcome students from all areas.
 We believe that the educational experience is greatly enriched by sharing with and learning from other disciplines.
 Through these collaborative experiences, trainees learn how to see the workplace from the point of view of other disciplines, how to bring their own perspective to the table, and how to work as a team.
-At most events, participants are seated or grouped to maximize the interactions among the disciplines and the benefits of communication among first year students, second year students, and PhD candidates.
+At most events, participants are grouped together to maximize the interactions among the disciplines and communication between first year students, second year students, and PhD candidates.

 Day Two - at UC Irvine - is a clinical case conference where students learn about the issues of interviewing ill or injured workers and may have the opportunity to observe an actual clinic visit.
 All participants must complete online HIPAA training prior to attending.